stevejay/react-roving-tabindex/README.md

 const ToolbarButton = ({ disabled = false, children }: Props) => {
   const ref = React.useRef<HTMLButtonElement>(null);
-  // onKeyDown and onClick are stable for the lifetime of the component
+  // onKeyDown and onClick are stable for the lifetime of the component: const [tabIndex, focused, onKeyDown, onClick] = useRovingTabIndex(
-  // they are used in:
-  const [tabIndex, focused, onKeyDown, onClick] = useRovingTabIndex(
-    ref, // don't change the value of this ref disabled // change this as you like
+    ref, // don't change the value of this ref disabled // change this as you like throughout the lifetime of the component );
-  );
-  // Use some mechanism to set focus on the focused button,
+  // Use some mechanism to set focus on the button if it gets focused,
-  // in this case the included useFocusEffect hook: useFocusEffect(focused, ref);
+  // in this case using the included useFocusEffect hook: useFocusEffect(focused, ref);
   return (
     <button